Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Catalonia is famous for its blend of Mediterranean flavors and Pyrenean influences -- sea and land.
 You’ll cook and eat dishes such as escalivada (roasted vegetables), ous ferrats amb bolets (fried eggs with wild mushrooms), and butifarra (a traditional pork sausage).
 We’ll explore coastal seafood dishes like suquet de peix (a Catalan fish stew) and rural staples of inland Catalonia, including artisanal cheeses and slow-cooked meats.
 You’ll also experience the daily tradition of pa amb tomàquet (tomato-rubbed bread with sea salt and olive oil), a quintessential Catalan experience.

-Itinerary: The itinerary may be subject to minor changes as we finalize details with our partners abroad.
+Itinerary: The itinerary below is confirmed, but may be subject to minor changes.
 Because we collaborate with small businesses, local producers, guides, and other independent hosts, adjustments to the schedule are sometimes necessary.
 However, all planned inclusions will remain part of the trip.
 Our close partner, Barcelona Slow Travel, will be hosting us for the countryside excursions.

 Thurs.
 November 6: Depart USA (or elsewhere) for Barcelona

 Fri.
-November 7: Arrive in Barcelona and Wine 101
+November 7: Arrive in Barcelona, Castell Human Towers, and Gràcia Walking Tour

 Sat.
 November 8: Barcelona Markets and the Culture of Tapas

-Morning market tour, visiting one or two local markets, with tastings throughout.
+Late morning market tour, visiting one or two traditional food markets, with tastings throughout.
 We'll get to know how locals shop based on the seasons and learn about Catalan meats, seafood, produce, and other products we'll have throughout the trip.
-And to follow, we will have a traditional Catalan esmorzar de forquilla breakfast near the market.
+And to follow, we will share a traditional Catalan esmorzar de forquilla breakfast/lunch near the market.

 In the evening will be a traditional Bodega crawl to experience the tapas culture in Barcelona.
 Bodegas traditionally were neighborhood spots where locals could buy wine in bulk.
 You still can today, but also nowadays they serve as social hubs to hang with friends, have a drink, and eat an informal meal.
 We'll visit 3-4 bodegas and tapas bars to learn how to order tapas like a local and experience the lively social scene in the evening.